The Growing Writer

 the research paper

-This course teaches the process of writing a research paper from establishing a topic, developing a thesis, finding sources, and reading/taking notes all the way through the planning and drafting stages to the final draft.
+This course teaches the process of writing a research paper from establishing a topic, developing a thesis, finding sources, and reading/taking notes all the way through the planning and drafting stages to the final project.
 Students in this research class write a paper 1500-2000 words long on the topic of their (or their parents') choice.

 Prerequisite: Essay Basics or comparable five-paragraph essay experience.